 How long should you brine pork shoulder?

-Pork shoulder (or butt) has a naturally high fat content so it doesn’t need to be brined for as long as leaner meats, like Turkey or Chicken.
+Pork shoulder and pork butt both have a naturally high fat content so it doesn’t need to be brined for as long as leaner meats, like turkey or chicken.
 In truth you can actually get away without bringing it at all, but I recommend doing it to help enhance the flavors.

 I recommend brining an 8lb cut of pork shoulder for 8 hours minimum, and 24 hours absolute maximum.
 I usually sit somewhere between the two and go for 12 hours, or overnight.